SKJNR/WEB_SCRAPPING/README.md

 >Use overloaded versions of functions to find all occurrences of a searched value.
 Just use elements instead of element as:<br>
 `images=driver.find_elements_by_xpath("")`

+# X Path :
+XPath is an expression path syntax to find an object in DOM.
+XPath has its own syntax to find the node from the root element either via an absolute path or anywhere in the document using a relative path.
+Below is the explanation of XPath syntax with an example:

+* / : Select node from the root. /html/body/div[1] will find the first div.

+* //: Select node from the current node. //form[1] will find the first form element.

+* [@attributename='value']: Use the syntax to find the node with the required value of the attribute. <br>
+Another simple way to get the XPath is via inspect element option.
+Just right click on the desired node and choose copy xpath option as: